-Mr Atkins repeatedly praised Virgin Media, who owns the cabinets, for their aid in getting the project started.
+Mr Atkins thanked the cabinet’s owners, Virgin Media, for their aid in getting the project started.

 “It just shows the enthusiasm in the regeneration of the area in the way that things are changing in and around Kelham Island, an eclectic and bohemian village in its own right.”

-The artwork itself was completed for free by three local artists, John Wilkinson, Simon Wigglesworth-Baker and James Croft, with funding from both KICA and a sponsorship by the local charity, The Suit Works.
+The artwork itself was completed voluntarily by local artists John Wilkinson, Simon Wigglesworth-Baker and James Croft with funding from both KICA and a sponsorship by the local charity, The Suit Works.

 “Art outside has a huge part to play both in people’s lives and given them interest in brightening up their streets and encouraging people in letting them know art has relevance to them.”